203 Southpointe Ct, Murfreesboro, TN

 Does quartzite etch like marble?

-Can I tell them apart?
+Can I tell quartzite and marble apart?

 See marble and quartzite in person